-To the Members Baker Hughes, a GE Company, LLC:
+To the Stockholders and Board of Directors Baker Hughes, a GE Company:

 We have audited the accompanying combined statement of financial position of GE Oil & Gas (a business within General Electric Company) as of December 31, 2016, and the related combined statements of income (loss), comprehensive income (loss), changes in equity, and cash flows for each of the years in the two-year period ended December 31, 2016.
 These combined financial statements are the responsibility of the Company's management.
 Our responsibility is to express an opinion on these combined financial statements based on our audits.